waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Map Markers:** Mark used warps (entry/exit), defeated trainers, strategic points, interaction loops, dead ends, and static info signs.
 Use distinct emojis for clarity.
 - **Interaction Strategy:** Avoid repeating interactions with objects/NPCs in confirmed loops without a new trigger.
 If an NPC or object is unresponsive or in a loop after 2-3 attempts, move on.
 Mark loops clearly.
 - **Default vs. Event Locations:** During events, interactions might be required at default sprite locations, not visual event locations, or vice-versa.
 Test both if stuck.
 - **Notepad `replace` Action:** Must use the exact current text from the notepad for `old_text`.
 Game suggestions for `old_text` can be outdated.
 Copy-paste is safest.
+Verify notepad state before replacing.
 - **Event Triggers:** Prioritize common Pokémon game event triggers (e.g., attempting to leave the starting town, Mom's dialogue) when other interactions fail or lead to loops.
 - **Path Planning:** Consult Map Memory carefully to identify obstacles (fences, impassable tiles).
 Plan routes to avoid known blockages.
 For simple maps, manual pathing is often faster than relying on agents that might fail.
+Be careful with assumptions about tile passability.
 - **NPC Movement:** NPCs can move and block paths.
 Be prepared to reroute.
 - **Warp Mechanics:** 1x1 warps are usually instant.
 2x1 or 1x2 warps (like exit mats) require moving onto the warp then into the boundary/direction of warp.